SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/telemetry.md

 The data is sent securely, held under restricted access, and not published outside of SonarSource.

 Protecting your privacy is important to us.
-If you suspect the telemetry is collecting sensitive data or the data is being insecurely or inappropriately handled, please send an email to `security@sonarsource.com` so that we can investigate.
+If you have any concerns about telemetry collection, please email us at `security@sonarsource.com`.

 ## Turning it off